 A lot of women are declared perfectly healthy by their traditional doctor, but they still cannot get pregnant.
-This is why Advanced Fertility Center of Texas believes one of the most common causes of the inability to conceive is due to an ovulatory disorder.
+This is why Advanced Fertility Center of Texas believes one of the most common causes of infertility is due to an ovulatory disorder.
 It is a serious condition with an often-unknown cause.
 Researchers found that poor diet and unhealthy lifestyle might be one of the main contributors to these ovulatory fertility problems.

 What is a Fertility Diet?

-A natural fertility diet is a way of eating that supports your body in its reproductive efforts.
-Your body needs specific dense nutrients to help with the hormonal function, production and balance, fetal development, egg health, sperm health, blood health and a whole lot more.
+A natural fertility diet is a way of eating that supports your body’s reproductive efforts.
+Your body needs specific dense nutrients to help with the hormonal function, production, and balance, along with fetal development, egg health, sperm health, blood health, and a whole lot more.
 The fertility diet is designed to help your body balance fertility issues that may exist.
 Advanced Fertility Center of Texas wants to help you build up the nutrients that will provide all the building blocks for a healthy, fertile pregnancy and child.
-It is the diet that will help you give your reproductive fertility the best start even after you have conceived.
-Here is a list of reasons we believe you should be eating a good fertility diet…
+Here are just a few reasons why you should focus on a fertility-friendly diet:

-- The #1 cause for the lack of ovulation which can often be remedied by a change in your diet.
+- The #1 cause for infertility is lack of ovulation, which can often be remedied by a change in your diet.

-- The specific nutrients that are needed by the young fetus before you can even detect pregnancy are found in your diet.
+- The specific nutrients that are needed by a young fetus are found in your diet.

-- The Food you eat impacts the health of your eggs and sperm 90 days from now.
+- The food you eat today impacts the health of your eggs and sperm 90 days from now.

 - Hormones that you need to become pregnant is obtained through what you eat.

-Eating a good fertility diet that is nutritional in value is something you can do regardless of your location, fertility issue, age, time and money.
-If we all eat, why not eat foods that will help you support fertility and increase the chances of you getting pregnant.
+Eating a good fertility diet high in nutritional value is something you can do regardless of your location, fertility issue, or age.
+We all eat, so why not eat foods that will help you support fertility and increase the chances of you getting pregnant?

 What are the benefits of eating a healthy nutritional diet for fertility?

 Advanced Fertility Center of Texas believes that the most common treatment for fertility can be found in the foods we eat.
-Nature has created foods that will help nourish and feed the body for the fertility process.
-When the body is optimally nourished and all unhealthy foods are avoided, the body is then able to repair the reproductive system and rebuild.
+Nature has created foods that help nourish and feed the body for the fertility process.
+When the body is optimally nourished, and all unhealthy foods are avoided, the body is then able to repair and rebuild the reproductive system.
 A healthy diet is very helpful for fertility, especially if there is an underlying imbalance in the hormonal process or other fertility issues.
-The cells in the body are constantly dying off and new cells replace old ones.
-This occurs in every organ, muscle, and tissue including the reproductive system.
-The fertility building blocks needed are provided by the healthy nutritional diet from fertility positive foods.
-Here are a few benefits we have outlined to eating a nutritional fertility diet:
+The cells in the body are constantly dying off, and new cells replace old ones.
+This occurs in every organ, muscle, and tissue – including the reproductive system.
+The fertility building blocks needed are provided by the healthy, nutritional diet from fertility-positive foods.
+Some key benefits of a nutritional diet include:

-- May help minimize the chances of a miscarriage due to insulin resistance and damage to the ova (eggs), sperm and DNA.
+- May help minimize the chances of a miscarriage due to insulin resistance and damage to the ova (eggs), sperm, or DNA

 What Type of food is nutritionally healthy for fertility?

-Dairy – It is also important to eat organic, grass-fed, whole fat and raw dairy.
+Dairy – It is also important to eat organic, grass-fed, whole fat, raw dairy.
 This type of dairy is the best choice for positive fertility.
 Take note that dairy foods such as milk and cheese may be congesting to the body.
-In cases of congesting fertility issues such as PCOS and Endometriosis, dairy foods may affect the imbalance.
 Therefore, it is important to always seek an expert fertility doctor who understands the importance of eating healthy.

 - Fish– We encourage you to try and eat a lot of cold-water fish.
-Fish supply one of the most important fatty acids called Omega 3 to a fertility diet.
-These fatty acids aid in the production of hormones, reduce inflammation and help regulate the menstrual cycle.
-Fish is also a major source of protein and vitamin A. Advanced Fertility Center of Texas strongly believes you should avoid deep water fish like Ahi tuna, swordfish, and sea bass due to their potential concentrations of mercury.
+Fish supply one of the most important fatty acids, called Omega 3, to a fertility diet.
+These fatty acids aid in the production of hormones, reduce inflammation, and help regulate the menstrual cycle.
+Fish is also a major source of protein and vitamin A. However, Advanced Fertility Center of Texas strongly recommends avoiding deep water fish like Ahi tuna, swordfish, and sea bass due to their potential concentrations of mercury.
 You should focus on fresh fish like Alaskan salmon, cod, and Alaskan halibut.
 When choosing salmon, please, avoid north Atlantic salmon and choose wild salmon instead.
 Farmed salmon contains antibiotics and toxic food dyes.

-- Chicken and Beef– conventional raised chicken and beef contain elevated levels of added hormones and antibiotics which can contribute to estrogen dominant conditions.
+- Chicken and Beef– conventional raised chicken and beef contain elevated levels of added hormones and antibiotics, which can contribute to estrogen dominant conditions.
 Grass-fed meats are a major source of essential fatty acids and are low in saturated fat.
-When it comes to chicken, conventional chickens are kept unclean and fed non-organic and often, genetically modified feed.
-When shopping for chicken, look for the words ‘cage-free’.
-Ideally purchasing your chicken and beef from a local farm with free-range cattle and chicken are your best sources for a healthy nutritional fertility.
+When it comes to chicken, conventional chickens are kept unclean and fed non-organic feed that is often genetically modified.
+When shopping for chicken, look for the words “cage-free.”
+Ideally, purchasing your chicken and beef from a local farm with free-range cattle and chickens is your best source for a healthy, nutritional fertility diet.

 - Grains– We recommend only eating grains in their natural form.
-Whole grains are filled with fiber, important vitamins, and immune supporting properties.
-Fiber is extremely important to help your body get rid of excess hormones and helps to keep the blood sugar balanced.
-Please avoid processed and refined white foods and grains such as white bread, semolina pasta, and white rice.
-You will want to choose whole wheat or sprouted bread, rice or whole wheat pasta, quinoa and brown rice.
+Whole grains have immune-supporting properties and are filled with fiber and important vitamins.
+Fiber is extremely important to help your body get rid of excess hormones and keep blood sugar balanced.
+Avoid processed and refined white foods and grains such as white bread, semolina pasta, and white rice.
+You will want to choose whole wheat or sprouted bread, rice or whole wheat pasta, quinoa, and brown rice.

 - Water– We can’t stress to you how important it is for you to drink a lot of water.
-Be sure to drink at least half your body weight in ounces of clean, purified or filtered water.
-It is best to avoid bottled water as some of the plastics in the bottle can contribute to hormonal imbalance due to their estrogen-mimicking chemicals.
-It is best to choose reverse osmosis waters and distilled water for infertility.
+Be sure to drink at least half your body weight in ounces of clean, purified, filtered water.
+It is best to avoid bottled water, as some of the plastics in the bottle can contribute to hormonal imbalances due to their estrogen-mimicking chemicals.
+It is best to choose reverse osmosis waters and distilled water.
 Always avoid tap water at all costs.
 Many recent studies have shown that tap water can be laced with harmful pesticides from agricultural runoff.

-In general, eating more vegetables, eating healthy monounsaturated fats instead of saturated and trans fats, making at least half your grains whole, and getting enough calcium-rich foods — including dairy — will help you meet nutrient needs and promote a healthy fertility process.
-Advanced Fertility Center of Texas are experts in helping design the perfect nutritional fertility diet for you.
-Not all diets are the same for everyone which is why we specialize in helping women just like you conceive.
+In general, eating more vegetables, eating monounsaturated fats instead of saturated and trans fats, making at least half your grains whole, and getting enough calcium-rich foods — including dairy — will help you meet your nutritional needs and promote a healthy fertility process.
+Advanced Fertility Center of Texas is an expert in helping design the perfect fertility diet for you.
+Not all diets are the same for everyone, which is why we specialize in helping women just like you to conceive.
 Call 713.467.4488 to schedule your nutritional checkup to help you fulfill your dreams of becoming pregnant.